junyou2023/sports_booking_app/README.md

 # 5. run the app on an emulator/device
 flutter run
 ```
+If testing on the Android emulator, ensure `ALLOWED_HOSTS` in `.env` includes
+`10.0.2.2` so Django accepts requests from the emulator.
 The backend exposes a simple auth API supporting email/password and Google login.
 After signing up or using Google the app stores JWT tokens securely and the
 profile page shows your account email.